-How Long After an Accident can you Claim in Australia?
+How Long After an Accident Can You Claim in Australia?

 If you’ve been injured in a car accident, time limits apply to claiming compensation for your injuries, and also to how long you can continue to receive compensation.
 But regardless of how long it’s been since your accident, you should check your entitlements and find out what you can claim.
 This article summarises everything you need to know about how long after a car accident can you claim in Australia, based on the NSW CTP scheme.